 Deadlines and Documentation

-Pleas note: there are no deadlines to become a UOCAVA voter.
+There are no deadlinesto become a UOCAVA voter.
 You can become a UOCAVA voter up to and including Election Day.
-Additionally, beyond a valid mailing address, you do not need to provide any proof or documentation to become a UOCAVA voter.
-All you need to do is update your status.
+Additionally, you do not need to provide any proof or documentation to become a UOCAVA voter beyond a valid mailing address.

 Receiving Your Ballot